-The solar panels that are used for solar generators are not the same as typical residential or commercial solar panels.
-These panels tend to be smaller (both in physical size and wattage) and more portable, meaning you can easily move and position them wherever the sun is shining.
+When searching for solar panels, it’s important to understand that the panels used for solar generators are not the same as typical solar panels you see on rooftops or on solar farms.
+Portable solar panels used for solar generators tend to be smaller (both in physical size and in battery power/wattage) and are much more portable – meaning, you can easily move and position them to maximize their sun exposure.

-Additionally, home solar batteries are usually made using lithium-ion technology.
-Batteries used in solar power generator setups can be lithium-ion, but are also made using lead-acid technology.
-Both technologies can often be combined with other battery units, commonly known as “chaining”.
-This means that you can add extra batteries onto your generator system for more robust storage capacity.
+Additionally, home solar batteries are generally made using lithium-ion technology.
+Batteries used in solar power generator setups can be lithium-ion but are also often made with lead-acid technology.
+Both technologies can often be combined with other battery units through “chaining” – meaning, you can add extra batteries onto your generator system for more robust storage capacity.

-Solar generators vs. fossil fuel generators: pros and cons
+Solar vs. fossil fuel generators: pros and cons compared

 |Solar generator pros||Solar generator cons|